 - 1. Select a suitable power device for the given applications - 2.
 Select suitable protection devices and driver ICs for power devices - 3.
-Design a required heatsink for cooling requirement of the power devices

-- 4. Analyse power electronic circuits - 5.
+Design a required heatsink for the cooling requirements of the power devices - 4.
+Analyse power electronic circuits - 5.
 Contribute in the design and development of power electronic systems.